deislabs/bindle/docs/bindle-spec.md

  - Unless stated otherwise, all text MUST be encoded as UTF-8
  - Bindle uses the TOML format for text files.
 See the [TOML specification](https://toml.io/en/v1.0.0-rc.2).
  - The specification is intended to be cross-platform, covering Windows, macOS, and a variety of UNIXes
+ - The term _version_ in this spec refers to [Semantic Versioning](https://semver.org) unless stated otherwise

  ## The Specifications